kimkennedy06/RepData_PeerAssessment1/PA1_template.md

 ========================================

-## Loading and Preprocessing the Data
+## Loading and Pre-processing the Data
 After downloading the **Activity monitoring data** from the course website, we will have a zip called `repdata-data-activity.zip`.
-After the download is complete, move and extract the .zip file to your working directory for R. Once you have done that we can start loading and preprocessing the data.
+After the download is complete, move and extract the .zip file to your working directory for R. Once you have done that we can start loading and pre-processing the data.

 In order to load the data `activity.csv`, I am going to read in the data using read.csv().
 Once I have read the data into a variable called `activity.data`, I am going to convert the `date` factor of `activity.data` into a Date-time class.